PavlidisLab/markerGeneProfile/README.md

     ## W = 119, p-value = 0.006547
     ## alternative hypothesis: true location shift is not equal to 0

-Based on these results we can say that there is indeed a significant difference between doparminergic marker gene profiles between control and parkinson's disease patients.
+Based on these results we can say that there is indeed a significant difference between doparminergic marker gene profiles between control and parkinson’s disease patients.

 This difference can be also observed by looking at gene expression of markers

 ``` r
 estimations$usedMarkerExpression$Dopaminergic%>%